rokr047/ColorArcadeCode/README.md

 ColorArcadeCode
 ===============

-Contains the code *only* for the single handed unity game Color Arcade
+Contains the code *only* for the single handed unity game ColorArcade

 The game has been released for both iOS and Android

-Go to rokr047.com/ColorArcade to download and play!
+Go to rokr047.com/ColorArcade or search for ColorArcade in app store to download and play!